 California White Chickens are hardy and can tolerate cooler and warmer temperatures.
 This is one of the reasons for their popularity, especially in the commercial world.
 Their strength in laying eggs equates to how broody they are.

 Some flock owners do not approve of their broodiness.
 However, it’s all a matter of preferences.
-If you prefer having chicks, then choosing this breed can be the fitting addition for your flock.
+If you prefer having chicks, then choosing this breed can be a fitting addition to your flock.
 These calm and docile birds are quiet so that they can live near houses with families and babies.
-Learn more about

 Yokohama Chickens are one of the fanciest and most elegant birds out and about.
 Their exquisite feathers and stature exude confidence and power.